 Ten years later, Professor Guelfi’s research confirms the transcutaneous penetration of negative ions in large quantities in seawater.
 The capture of negative ions by the tired organism thus promotes the cells’ natural renewal.
 The body recharges and regains all its energy.
 By soothing the mind and relieving general stress, heated seawater baths also provide mental health benefits.

 Good to know: When heated to the right temperature, seawater helps prevent disease transmission.
-It is the phytoplankton that is at the origin of this phenomenon, plant organisms that live in suspension in water and release into the sea biochemical compounds with antiviral and antibacterial properties.
+It is the phytoplankton that is at the origin of this phenomenon.
+These plant organisms live in suspension in water and release into the sea biochemical compounds with antiviral and antibacterial properties.

 4 – Thalasso: The Benefits of Algae and Marine Mud